-We've made great strides in Derbyshire over the last 2 years but there is always so much more we can and should do.
+We've made great strides in Derbyshire over the last 2 years but there's always so much more we can and should do.

-We're tackling unnecessary waste, reducing emissions from our street lighting by 63% and overall emissions from our operations by 48% since 2010, actively supporting new electric vehicle charging points across the county and introducing measures to reduce single-use plastics across the council.
+We're tackling unnecessary waste, reducing emissions from our street lighting by 63% and overall emissions from our operations by 48% since 2010.
+We're actively supporting new electric vehicle charging points across the county and introducing measures to reduce single-use plastics across the council.

 In May 2019, we published a series of carbon reduction pledges which takes our commitments a step further and makes a strong public statement – one to which the people of Derbyshire can hold us accountable.

 - reduce greenhouse gas emissions from our buildings and operations by 55% by 2022 compared to 2010